 Lewis Family Scholarship

 This scholarship is made possible by a gift from Nancy Lewis and her husband, Paul.
 Both are UW–Madison graduates, Mr. Lewis from the School of Business and Mrs. Lewis from the School of Education and the College of Letters and Science.
 The Lewis Family Scholarship was established to provide financial assistance to an outstanding student in the communicative disorders program.
 Nancy Lewis received her bachelor’s and master’s degrees in communicative disorders from UW–Madison and has worked in schools in the Minneapolis area.
-She received scholarship support as a student and wants to return the favor by supporting a current SLP graduate student in the field.
+She received scholarship support as a student and wants to return the favor by supporting current SLP graduate students and Doctor of Audiology students in the field.

 Scholarship recipients must remain a full-time graduate student in the UW-Madison Department of Communication Sciences and Disorders.